 Featuring a script with rare family footage, expertly sourced media from the era and a narrative of matriarchal chronology intertwined with interviews from four daughters, this story is told so intimately that you feel you've been transported to their mid-century dwelling.
-It's like Vivian is present in a Marmee-like role from Little Women, leading and watching over her quartet.
+Vivian is like Marmee from Little Women, leading and watching over her quartet.
 My Darling Vivian has tremendous power as a human-interest piece and its broad appeal has something to offer every viewer, whether or not they're versed in the world of Johnny Cash.

 It holds the legendary artist accountable for the abandonment of his wife and daughters in a way that's honest and fair, citing his own actions and admissions.
-While it's often an intense and tragic telling, Vivian, a woman omitted from the Cash narrative by Nashville and maligned by Hollywood's portrayal in Walk the Line (2005), emerges as a triumphant heroine entirely of her own making.
+While it's often an intense and tragic telling, Vivian, a woman omitted from the Cash narrative by Nashville and misrepresented in Walk the Line (2005), emerges as a triumphant heroine entirely of her own making.
 And she loved Johnny through it all.

-Vivian's autobiography, I Walked the Line: My Life with Johnny, was published posthumously less than two years after James Mangold's biopic.
+Vivian's memoir, I Walked the Line: My Life with Johnny, was published posthumously less than two years after James Mangold's biopic.
 To a degree, Vivian's book was eclipsed by Walk the Line's popularity and once again, even in death, was silenced by popular culture's decades-long love affair with Johnny and second wife, June Carter.
-This was only compounded by the fact that Johnny wrote the song "I Walk the Line" for Vivian, which was released today in 1956 by Sun Records.
+This was only compounded by the fact that Johnny wrote the song "I Walk the Line" for Vivian, which was released today, May 1st, in 1956 by Sun Records in Memphis.

 While the success of Walk the Line has undoubtedly done a great deal for Johnny Cash in creating new generations of fans and initiatives, including the restoration of his childhood home, all of which would make Vivian proud, it also delivered a misleading first impression of her that largely went unchecked for 15 years and as a result had time to marinate in public consciousness.
 Until now.

 I recognize the tremendous value of biopics as vehicles to introduce audiences to music history.
-They were a catalyst for my own passion and Walk the Line certainly played a role in establishing my interest in Cash.
-But I also know that dramatic license in biopics can compromise historical integrity in such a way as to have lasting negative consequences on the lives of its subjects as it completely modifies public perception.
-And this is especially dangerous now during a time when factual accuracy is threatened in an unprecedented way through widespread denialism and falsification.
+After all, they were a catalyst for my own passion and Walk the Line certainly played a role in establishing my interest in Cash.
+But I also understand the price of dramatic license which can compromise historical integrity and have lasting consequences for artists, families and associated others.
+Biopics have the power to completely modify public perception for decades.
+And this is especially dangerous now during a time when history is being threatened in an unprecedented way through widespread denialism and falsification.

-Like other biopics, Walk the Line will always have an asterisk because it blurs the lines.
+Like all biopics, Walk the Line wears an asterisk because it blurs the lines.
 That's entertainment.
 I adore Joaquin Phoenix's portrayal of Cash.
-We can enjoy the music and shiny façade as long as we remember to retreat into the history with the dignified priority it deserves.
+We can enjoy the music and fantastical façade of great acting as long as we remember to retreat into the history with the dignified priority it deserves.
 Biopics are a point of entry.
 That's their part.
 To draw audiences in and send them on a journey of discovery.
 Every biopic (Walk the Line) has an addendum (My Darling Vivian) that's richer and fuller because it represents real, unscripted life.
 Being imperfect is a part of being human.
 And those imperfections give history timeless relevance.

-As a music historian and preservationist, I'm encouraged by what My Darling Vivian represents for the future: more inclusiveness in a world where history continues to be largely written from a singular perspective.
-It represents an awakening of the untold story of stardom's casualties in context of hearth and home.
+As a music historian and preservationist, I'm encouraged by what My Darling Vivian represents for the future: more inclusiveness in a world where history continues to be largely presented from a singular perspective.
+It's an awakening of the untold story of stardom's casualties in the context of hearth and home.
 My Darling Vivian flips the script on the Cash biography by bringing female viewpoints into the foreground and in doing so, becomes a voice for the greater recognition of those marginalized and forgotten in the pages of time.